uri-nyx/pl0/README.md

 This is a tiny project-exercise about parsers, compilers and interpreters.
 It implements a simple descent recursive parser and a compiler for the teaching programming language [https://en.wikipedia.org/wiki/PL/0](PL/0).
 It emits assembly code directly while parsing for a fantasy computer, the [https://github.com/uri-nyx/ultima](Taleä Computer System).
 It is highly unoptimized, but it works!

 A version for a somewhat *standard* PL/0 compiler can be found in the *standard* branch.
-This version implements extra features (arrays and strings) to allow self-hosting, as described by [https://briancallahan.net/blog/20210822.html](Brian Callahan), and implements a self hosted PL/0 for the Taleä Computer System (Just adding another backend to [](Brian's compiler)).
+This version implements extra features (arrays and strings) to allow self-hosting, as described by [https://briancallahan.net/blog/20210822.html](Brian Callahan), and implements a self hosted PL/0 for the Taleä Computer System (Just adding another backend to [https://github.com/ibara/pl0c](Brian's compiler)).

 It takes the input from `stdin`, and prints it to `stdout`, but is easily redirectable to files.
 To assemble, use [https://github.com/hlorenzi/customasm](customasm) (though I am currently using the fork by [https://github.com/JosephAbbey/customasm](Joseph Abbey), it **won't assemble with the original**).